Game Audio Industry Survey 2021

 Compared with salaried employees, freelancers generally have fewer types of additional compensation.
 However, in indie and midcore games, additional compensation from game soundtracks is not uncommon.
 Additionally, freelancers are more likely to be eligible for a per-unit sales royalty, typically negotiated to compensate for a lower up-front fee.

-Audio Engine Usage
+Game Audio Tools and Engine Usage

 Game Audio middleware remains extremely popular.
 However in the AAA space, custom developed solutions are also very popular.
 The most popular audio engine depends on the game type, with Audiokinetic's Wwise engine being very popular with AAA game studios, while FMOD Studio being very popular with Indies and mid-sized games.